enorms/lifekaizen.github.io/pages/creations/loudness.md

 ![loudness](/assets/img/loudness/loudness.png){:class="img-responsive":height="408px" width="306px"}

 This was fun because it was a quick sketch that let me play with Scratch sensing, and more importantly flushed out the requirements and gave the idea some shape.
-Also, I got to learn something about how we percieve sound from an expert in human perception.\*
+Also, I got to learn something about how we perceive sound from an expert in human perception.\*

 **The inquiry:**

-> I want to start an app when I enter the resataurant and sample the noise level every x minutes and when i leave, send the samplings to a database for ultimate 1-10 noise rating service provision
+> I want to start an app when I enter the restaurant and sample the noise level every x minutes and when i leave, send the samplings to a database for ultimate 1-10 noise rating service provision

 > seeking restaurants that have both good food and that are quiet -- so we can hold a conversation, especially when there is a group of 4, 6, or 8.